hfu/otaniemi.vite/dialogue.md

 - I added Usage, Project Structure, and License sections to the README.md to make it GitHub-ready.
 - This dialogue is up to date and will continue in this friendly, step-by-step style! 🚀

+**👩‍✈️ Pilot:** There is a problem with the static site.
+Since it is hosted on GitHub Pages, the js and css links need to be ./assets instead of /assets.
+We need to change the config and rebuild, right?

+**🤖 Copilot:**
+- I updated vite.config.ts to set base: './' for relative asset paths, and rebuilt the static site.
+Now, the links in docs/index.html are relative and GitHub Pages compatible.

+**👩‍✈️ Pilot:** Please review and update the entire README.md.

+**🤖 Copilot:**
+- I refreshed the README.md in English, with clear sections, emoji, usage, structure, and setup steps for GitHub users.

 ---